 Supported languages

 Supported languages Arabic, Chinese (Simplified and Traditional), Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese (Portugal and Brazil), Romanian, Russian, Spanish, Swedish, Thai, Turkish, Ukrainian

 Power source

 Battery One rechargeable Li-ion EN-EL14 battery

-AC adapter EH-5b AC adapter; requires EP-5A power connector (available
+AC adapter EH-5b AC adapter; requires EP-5A power connector (available separately)

-separately)

 Tripod socket

 Tripod socket 1 / 4 in.
 (ISO 1222)

 Dimensions/weight

-Dimensions (W \times H \times D) Approx. $125 \times 96 \times 76.5 \text{ mm} (5.0 \times 3.8 \times 3.1 \text{ in.})$
+Dimensions (W \times H \times D) Approx. $129.0 \times 98.0 \times 78.0 \text{ mm} (5.1 \times 3.9 \times 3.1 \text{ in.})$

-Weight Approx. 505 g (1 lb 1.8 oz) with battery and memory card but without

-body cap; approx. 455 g/1 lb (camera body only)
+Weight Approx. 555 g (1 lb 3.6 oz) with battery and memory card but without body cap; approx. 505 g/1 lb 1.8 oz (camera body only)

 Operating environment

-Temperature 0-40 °C (+32-104 °F)
+Temperature 0 °C-40 °C (+32 °F-104 °F)

-Humidity Less than 85% (no condensation)
+Humidity 85% or less (no condensation)

+Unless otherwise state ed all figures are for a camera with a fully-charged battery operating at the

-- Unless otherwise stated, all figures are for a camera with a fully-charged battery operating at an ambient temperature of 20 $^{\circ}$ C (68 $^{\circ}$ F). - Nikon reserves the right to change the specifications of the hardware and software described in this manual at any time and without prior notice.
+- Unless otherwise stated, all figures are for a camera with a fully-charged battery operating at the temperature specified by the Camera and Imaging Products Association (CIPA): 23 ±3 °C (73.4 ±5.4 °F). - Nikon reserves the right to change the specifications of the hardware and software described in this manual at any time and without prior notice.
 Nikon will not be held liable for damages that may result from any mistakes that this manual may contain.